Particular/docs.particular.net/nservicebus/azure-service-bus/understanding-transactions-and-delivery-guarantees_desc_asb_[7,).partial.md

 ![Transactions v7](transactions-v7.png)

 As illustrated in the diagram, the NServiceBus pipeline consists of 3 major parts:
-* The receive section, which is invoked by the transport
+* The incoming pipeline section, which is invoked by the transport whenever a message is received.
 * The handler invocation section responsible for invoking the implementations of `IHandleMessages`.
-* And finally the dispatch section, responsible for sending out messages through the transport.
+* And finally the outgoing section, responsible for sending out messages through the transport.

-Note that the pipeline is not straight, there is a [fork in the pipeline](/nservicebus/pipeline/steps-stages-connectors.md) that is separating the user code invocation path from the dispatching path.
+Note that the pipeline is not straight, there is a [fork in the pipeline](/nservicebus/pipeline/steps-stages-connectors.md) that is separating the handler invocation path from the outgoing path.
 Dispatching only happens after the handler invocation section has returned, and all implementations of `IHandleMessages` have been executed.

-This is important as it allows the transport to flow it's transaction scope from the receive section to the dispatch section.
-While at the same time it can prevent that scope from promoting the handler scope by putting a suppress scope around that section of the pipeline.
+This is important, as it allows the transport to flow it's transaction scope from the incoming section to the outgoing section.
+While at the same time it can prevent the receive scope from promoting the handler scope by putting a suppress scope around the handler invocation section of the pipeline.

-Flowing the receive scope into the dispatch section is a requirement to allow the Azure Service Bus transport to take advantage of, a little-known capability of the Azure Service Bus SDK, [the via entity path / transfer queue](https://github.com/Azure-Samples/azure-servicebus-messaging-samples/tree/master/AtomicTransactions).
+Flowing the receive scope into the outgoing section is a requirement to allow the Azure Service Bus transport to take advantage of, a little-known capability of the Azure Service Bus SDK, [the via entity path / transfer queue](https://github.com/Azure-Samples/azure-servicebus-messaging-samples/tree/master/AtomicTransactions).

-Using this feature, send operations to different Azure Service Bus entities can be executed via a single entity, usually the receive queue and be completed in a single operation together with the acknowledgment that the receive operation has completed.
+Using this feature, send operations to different Azure Service Bus entities can be executed via a single entity, usually the receive queue, and be completed in a single operation together with the acknowledgment that the receive operation has completed.

 Schematically it works like this: